Jerry Adler

-Jerry Adler (February 4, 1929 – August 23, 2025) was an American actor, theatrical producer, and director.
+Jerome Elliott Adler (February 4, 1929 – August 23, 2025) was an American actor, theatrical producer, and director.
 He was known for his films Manhattan Murder Mystery, The Public Eye, In Her Shoes, and Prime, and for his television work as Herman "Hesh" Rabkin on The Sopranos, Howard Lyman on The Good Wife and The Good Fight, building maintenance man Mr. Wicker on Mad About You, Bob Saget's father Sam Stewart on Raising Dad, Fire Chief Sidney Feinberg on Rescue Me, Moshe Pfefferman on Transparent, Saul Horowitz on Broad City, and Hillston on Living with Yourself with Paul Rudd.

 Early life

-Adler was born in Brooklyn, New York on February 4, 1929, to Jewish parents Philip Adler (1905–1990) and Pauline "Polly" Goldberg (1906–2000).
+Jerome Elliott Adler was born in Brooklyn, New York City, on February 4, 1929, to Jewish parents Philip Adler (1905–1990) and Pauline "Polly" Goldberg (1906–2000).
 His father was a theater manager for dozens of Broadway and touring shows from the 1930s to the 1960s.
 He was general manager of the Group Theatre collective in New York and managed productions for Herman Levin and Alexander H. Cohen.
 Adler's great-uncle was Yiddish theater actor Jacob Pavlovich Adler, whose children Stella and Luther Adler were his cousins.
 He was raised in a Yiddish-speaking, observant Jewish household.
 Adler attended Samuel J. Tilden High School where he was president of the Dramatic Club, and Syracuse University.